-- 2.10 Partnership working with providers is essential in order to understand the cost, source of funding, timescales and responsibilities for delivery of required infrastructure.
-Working closely with providers will also highlight: - The locations where the existing infrastructure has head room capacity to accommodate additional growth and the level of growth that would represent a tipping point - What essential infrastructure is needed to support growth proposals - What evidence has been produced to support the need for identified infrastructure projects - 2.11 Gaining information from infrastructure providers and partners can prove challenging.
+2.8 Partnership working with providers is essential in order to understand the cost, source of funding, timescales and responsibilities for delivery of required infrastructure.
+Working closely with providers will also highlight:

+- The locations where the existing infrastructure has head room capacity to accommodate additional growth and the level of growth that would represent a tipping point - What essential infrastructure is needed to support growth proposals - What evidence has been produced to support the need for identified infrastructure projects - 2.9 Gaining information from infrastructure providers and partners can prove challenging.
 Some providers, such as utility providers, tend to be reactive in terms of providing infrastructure, only providing it where their modelling shows there is a lack of capacity and where they have sufficient confidence that the new development requiring the connection will be built.
-In other instances, infrastructure needs may be identified but not made public due to commercial sensitivities. - 2.12 Staffordshire County Council (SCC) is a particularly important partner with responsibility for key areas of infrastructure such as highways, education and flood risk.
-The Council already enjoys a strong relationship with the County Council which provided information to identify the baseline. - 2.13 In September 2018, SCC hosted a consultation day where officers met individual teams in order to get an initial understanding of infrastructure capacity.
-It is proposed that further face to face meetings with the individual teams will take place as the plan progresses, to understand the infrastructure needed to deliver specific sites (to be consulted on through the Preferred Options consultation in 2020).
-Further details of engagement undertaken to date with SCC and other infrastructure providers are included in Chapter 5. - 2.14 There may also be opportunities for joint evidence gathering between the two authorities as the Local Plan progresses in order to understand infrastructure capacity issues.
-For example, it will be necessary for highway evidence to be undertaken to identify what the impact on specific road/junctions may be of certain sites coming forward.
-Staffordshire County Council has also commissioned a Strategic Infrastructure Study across the County that the district councils are feeding into this will identify high level infrastructure deficiencies and will form a key document to support bids for infrastructure funding.

-- 2.15 The Council also has a formal partnership with Staffordshire County Council, known as the District Deal, to deliver a variety of Economic Growth, Skills and Health priorities, all important aspects of the current and future physical and social infrastructure of the district.
-As the Local Plan Review progresses and the specific sites for housing and employment land emerge, this partnership will be critical to how we deliver the strategic, social and environmental infrastructure required to support future inclusive growth in South Staffordshire. - 2.16 As the preferred spatial housing strategy proposes urban extensions adjacent to neighbouring authorities, partnership working will also be required with these authorities and other cross boundary agencies.
+In other instances, infrastructure needs may be identified but not made public due to commercial sensitivities. - 2.10 Staffordshire County Council (SCC) is a particularly important partner with responsibility for key areas of infrastructure such as highways, education and flood risk.
+The Council already enjoys a strong relationship with the County Council which provided information to identify the baseline. - 2.12 In September 2018, SCC hosted a consultation day where officers met individual teams in order to get an initial understanding of infrastructure capacity.
+Regular meetings with the individual teams continue to be undertaken to support the progress of the plan, and to understand the infrastructure needed to deliver specific sites (to be consulted on through the Preferred Options consultation in 2021).
+Further details of engagement undertaken to date with SCC and other infrastructure providers are included in Chapter 5. - 2.13 There may also be opportunities for joint evidence gathering between the two authorities as the Local Plan progresses in order to understand infrastructure capacity issues.
+For example, it will be necessary for highway evidence, in the form of Transport Assessments (TAs), to be undertaken to identify what the impact on specific road/junctions may be of certain sites coming forward.
+Updates to transport models to inform these TAs are currently underway as further detailed in Chapter 5.
+Staffordshire County Council has also undertaken a Strategic Infrastructure Study across the County which included the involvement of the district councils which identified high level infrastructure deficiencies.
+This will form a key document to support bids for infrastructure funding. - 2.14 The Council also has a formal partnership with Staffordshire County Council, known as the South Staffordshire Growth Agreement, to deliver a variety of Economic Growth, Skills and Health priorities, all important aspects of the current and future physical and social infrastructure of the district.
+As the Local Plan Review progresses, this partnership will be critical to how we deliver the strategic, social and environmental infrastructure required to support future inclusive growth in South Staffordshire. - 2.15 As the Preferred Options consultation document proposes a number of urban extensions adjacent to neighbouring authorities, partnership working will also be required with these authorities and other cross boundary agencies.
 For example, discussions are ongoing with representatives from the CCGs and NHS England in the Black Country to understand what the cross boundary implications of growth on health provision may be.